 A Blockchain protocol operates on top of the Internet, on a P2P Network of computers that all run the protocol and hold an identical copy of the ledger of transactions, enabling P2P value transactions without a middleman though machine consensus.
 Blockchain itself a file – a shared and public ledger of transactions that records all transactions from the genesis block (first block) until today.

 This ledger runs on a peer-to-peer (P2P) network of computers.
-Distributed consensus based on game theory incentive mechanisms combined with cryptography allows for secure P2P validation of transactions, thus bypassing the need for traditional trusted third parties.
+Distributed consensus based on economic incentive mechanisms (game theory) combined with cryptography allows for secure P2P validation of transactions, thus bypassing the need for traditional trusted third parties.
 It first came to fame in October 2008 as part of a proposal for Bitcoin, with the aim to create P2P money without banks.
+All network transactions get stored in the blockchain: Imagine Google Docs: Each person has the latest version of the document, and everybody can inspect it.
+In order to change the contents of the doc, users need to reach a mutual agreement (consensus).
+As opposed to Google Docs the file is not centrally stored, but each node of the network keeps a copy of the blockchain – the distributed ledger recording all transaction history.

 Removing the Middle Man with Machine Consensus